 Robbie and her Central girlfriends continued south on their spring break road trip.
 Since Grandpa and I were without vehicle I don’t recall how we got to Portland, perhaps by bus is my best guess.
 What’s clearly remembered was visiting a Toyota dealership where we test drove a Celica, then in its first year of production.
 The Celica was a sporty model alright, but Grandpa had difficulty getting in and out of the car.
 Plus, he no longer drove so trying out a sports car made little sense.
 Lots of things were no longer making sense.
 It was late so we checked into the Benson Hotel.
 Grandpa always stayed at the Benson when in Portland.

 The next morning in a hurry to Enumclaw, he directs the hotel clerk to summon a cab.
 We hop in and the cabbie asks, “Where ya going?”
 Grandpa says, “Just across the river a little past Vancouver.”
 North of Vancouver the same cabbie question and similar Grandpa answer, “It’s a bit further north.”
-With each new fib I slink lower in the cab’s back seat.
-Somewhere near Kelso the cabbie pulls over and demands, “Now where in the hell are you two going?”
+With each new fib I slink lower in the back seat.
+Somewhere near Kelso the cabbie pulls over and demands, “Now where the hell are you two going?”
 Grandpa confesses, “Enumclaw, in the vicinity of Auburn.”
 The cabbie examines his map and shouts, “That’s another 100 miles!”
 A radio call is placed followed by wrangling with dispatch, until permission was granted and back on the freeway we cruised.

 Two hours later the cab stops in front of our Enumclaw home.
 I go to get money from Mom while the cabbie keeps Grandpa for collateral.
 The fare ran to something like $130, which was a cab full of money back then.
 With cabbie dismissed, Mom snaps my picture preserving the moment.
 Around the kitchen table Grandpa and I tell the tale of how we convinced the cab to drive us from Portland to Enumclaw.
 In a day or so everyone thinks it’s the funniest story ever or at least pretends to.
 For me, it was an erratic adventure with an eerie premonition that a chapter in his life was ending.
 Days later I was back in college for spring quarter of my freshman year.

 In June, Kay coaxed Jack back to Palm Springs where his check book could be better put to use.
 Their on-again, off-again relationship reconciled for a couple weeks.
 But he broke and cut his toe which landed him in the Desert Hospital.
 The ensuing infection triggered a health decline that first slowed and finally lassoed him.
-Dashing to escape, he checked out of the hospital, cleaned papers and belongings from the Palm Springs home, and retreated north.
+Dashing to escape, he checked out of the hospital, cleaned papers and belongings from their Palm Springs home, and retreated north.
 Kay followed and soon filed a court action seeking guardianship of her fleeing husband.
 Jack entered Seattle’s Virginia Mason for further toe treatment.
 A dramatic hospital showdown between Kay and his son Evan played out in soap opera fashion.
 Amidst allegations and recriminations Grandpa chose to go home to his family.

 He spent July 1972 at the compound of waterfront lots on Lake Sawyer he’d gifted his children and a favored nephew more than a decade earlier.
 Our summer cabin was within that domain so he visited often.
 Somewhat rejuvenated, Grandpa asked to go back to Lincoln City.
 Again I was enlisted to drive south, this time with my 13-year-old cousin, Evan Jr. in tow.
 We took rides down Hwy 101, but Grandpa soon fell asleep.
 We dined out, but his diabetes flared as his health faded.
 Most hours were spent soaking his infected toe in Epsom salts.
 We came back home a few days later.
 It proved to be his last trip to the Oregon Coast and the cabin he loved.
 In a week or so Grandpa was placed at a Mercer Island nursing home.